Country of origin: Germany

 Four of my friends and I decided to set up a finance club (LPF-Club.com) within LUMS, run by postgraduate students for postgraduate students.
 This was the first club that has been able to create an active and continuous discussion platform between students and professors outside the general lecture hours.
 The main activities involved market review, finance-related presentations, case studies and group discussions.

 My experience at Lancaster was the greatest time of my educational life.
 The international environment taught me how to adapt and cope with different cultural backgrounds and beliefs.
 I also had great memories with students and lecturers who were all very friendly – I developed professional relationships which are still ongoing.
 After I had completed the course, my financial knowledge was vastly improved and I could finally use it to secure a graduate position.

 The LUMS Career team guided me through the interview preparation and gave me insights into how to enhance my CV and covering letter.
 The team also tried to bring out as many of my strengths as possible through group discussion, and provided many helpful workshops such as how to use LinkedIn more effectively for career purposes.

-Since graduating I secured a position at UniCredit in the field of corporate structured finance where I am involved in preparing information for large cap structured finance transactions in Germany with minimum revenue of 1.5bn euros.
+Since graduating I secured a position at UniCredit in the field of corporate structured finance where I was involved in preparing information for large cap structured finance transactions in Germany with minimum revenue of 1.5bn euros.
+Then I went to work for DZ Bank AG.
+I am currently working at Citi in New York as an Investment Banking Associate.
 The knowledge I gained during my studies at Lancaster definitely helps me in conducting my tasks.
 Especially the CFA material, financial statement analysis and corporate finance have equipped me with the necessary tools to make my daily work easier.